cake-tech/monerocom-guides/docs/tutorials/create-paper-wallet.md

 ﻿---
-title: "How to create a monero paper wallet"
+title: "How to create a Monero paper wallet"
 parent: Tutorials
 ---